team-cymru/network-security-templates/UTRS-Peering-Guide/README.md

- Currently we are making this service available only to operators who have an existing ASN assigned and publicly announce one or more netblocks with their own originating ASN into the public Internet BGP routing tables.
+ Currently we are making this service available only to operators who have an existing ASN assigned and publicly announce one or more netblocks with their own originating ASN into the public Internet BGP routing table.
 We may provide a read-only feed to others in the future.